 Ant.
 O Confessor of the Lord.
-[779].
+[1030].

 Ps.
 Magnificat.
-51.
+53.

-[Let us pray.]74
+Let us pray.

-God, whose miracles of old we perceive to shine forth even in our time to the magnifying of thy name and the praise and honour of thy holy Confessor [and Bishop]75 Osmund: mercifully grant, that through the intercession of him whose commemoration76 we honour, we may merit both to glorify thee in this present world, and to enjoy <thee> in that which is to come.
-Through our Lord.
+God, whose miracles of old we perceive to shine forth even in our time to the magnifying of thy name and the praise and honour of thy holy Confessor and Bishop Osmund: mercifully grant, that through the intercession of him whose commemoration we honour, we may merit both to glorify thee in this present world, and to enjoy thee in that which is to come.
+Through Jesus Christ.

 At Matins ix.
 Lessons, all the rest from the Common of One Confessor and Bishop.
-[780].
+[1031].

-■ On the Feast of Saint Nicholas, Bishop [and Confessor].77
+■ On the Feast of Saint Nicholas, Bishop and Confessor.

-(vj.
-December.)
+vj.
+December.